ishitsuka-hikaru/video-classification-simulator/README.md

     $ git clone https://github.com/ishitsuka-hikaru/3D-ResNets-PyTorch.git

-Each module installation and usage refere to its README.md.
+Each module installation and usage refere to their README.md.

 Edit line-2, line-3 in run_sim.sh:

-    run_sim.sh
+    sim.sh
     1  #!/bin/bash
     2  PATH_3D_RESNETS=<3D-ResNets-PyTorch repository>
     3  PATH_MOGEN=<mogen repository>
     4  ...

-Download pre-train model from [here][makehuman-100k-31] (AIST internal).
+Download pre-train model from [here][makehuman-100k-pretrain] (AIST internal).
 This model is trained on Kinetics-700, and fine-tuned by MakeHuman-100k dataset.
+If you need Makehuman-100k dataset, you can download it [here][makehuman-100k-dataset] (AIST internal).

 Make new directory and move to the model: